Genio-The-Haiku-IDE/Genio/Configuring-clangd-lsp.md

 # Configuring Clangd / LSP

-For more advanced IDE feateures, Genio implements the LSP protocol. (<https://microsoft.github.io/language-server-protocol/>) One of the most advanged C and C++ lsp server is 'clangd' included in the clang compiler suite. (more info <https://clangd.llvm.org/>)
+For more advanced IDE features, Genio implements the LSP protocol. (<https://microsoft.github.io/language-server-protocol/>) One of the most advanged C and C++ lsp server is 'clangd' included in the clang compiler suite. (more info <https://clangd.llvm.org/>)

 First pre-requisite is to install these packages: